bayesian-bee/addons/HorizonFisher/README.md

 # Installation

-The latest stable version is always available here: https://svanheulen.gitlab.io/fisher/fisher.zip
+The latest stable version is always available [here](https://svanheulen.gitlab.io/fisher/fisher.zip).

 Extract the archive to your `addons` folder, which by default you can find inside the same folder as the `Windower.exe`.